jasonad123/fernfolio-redux/README.md

 ### <pre>🖥  [Demo](https://fernfolio.netlify.app/)</pre>

 ## 🤔 What is this?
 An [Eleventy](https://www.11ty.io/) theme designed to simplify the process of creating a beautiful portfolio and blog.
-Tightly integrated with [Netlify CMS](https://www.netlifycms.org/) for flexible, Git-powered content management.
+Tightly integrated with [Decap CMS](https://decapcms.org/) for flexible, Git-powered content management.

+## 🆕 Why call it a redux?
+This started because I really liked the work that the originator of this project had done, but there were some changes to the code base that came through as I was working on my own site and I figured I'd

+## What's changed?
+* Migrated from Netlify CMS to Decap CMS (same product, different name)
+* Migrated from Eleventy v2 to v3
+* Responsive images are now handled by [eleventy-img](https://www.11ty.dev/docs/plugins/image/) and its new `eleventyImageTransformPlugin`
+* Addressed a vulnerability in `htmlminifer`
+* TODO migrate from the now-deprecated [Turbolinks](https://github.com/turbolinks/turbolinks) to [Turbo](https://github.com/hotwired/turbo)

 ## ✨ Features
-* Deep integration with [Netlify CMS](https://www.netlifycms.org/).
+* Deep integration with [Decap CMS](https://decapcms.org/).
 Modify content without opening a code editor.
 * Customizable blog and project pages with tag support
 * Working contact form powered by [Netlify Forms](https://www.netlify.com/products/forms/)
 * Fast page speeds and high lighthouse scores